doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

     }

 The ``ServiceDocumentRepository`` class your custom repository is extending allows you to leverage Symfony's `autowiring`_ and `autoconfiguration`_.
-To register all your repositories as services you can use the following service configuration:
+To register all of your repositories as services you can use the following service configuration:

 .. configuration-block::